-On August 4, 2022, the Company submitted an Application of Time to Prevent Forfeiture of the Permit in relation to the Permit and is awaiting the outcome of the application.
+On August 4, 2022, the Company submitted an Application of Time to Prevent Forfeiture of the Permit.
+The Company submitted for a further extension on August 24, 2023.
+The extension was granted until August 28, 2024.

 Reclamation Bonds, Nevada, USA